dervlac/PDA-Project/README.md

 The required software can be downloaded for installation [here](https://jupyter.org/).

-This project also relies on the following additional pyhton packages:
+This project also relies on the following additional python packages:

  - numpy
  - pandas